xsocha00/Digital-electronics-2/Labs/03-gpio/README.md

 1. In your words, describe the difference between the declaration and the definition of the function in C.
    * Function declaration - tells the name of function
-   * Function definition - body of function, what the function do
+   * Function definition - body of function, what the function does

 2. Part of the C code listing with syntax highlighting, which toggles LEDs only if push button is pressed.
 Otherwise, the value of the LEDs does not change.
 Use function from your GPIO library.
 Let the push button is connected to port D: